 "What?...They always gave Dudley whatever he wanted.
 He was never locked in a cupboard or beaten or…."

-"No Harry they are not, but they will not be allowed to enter this plane until they truly understand what they did in life and learn to truly love."
+"No Harry they are not, but they will not be allowed to enter this plane until they truly understand their own actions and feel remorse for what they did."

 "It's so hard.."
 Harry choked out.

 "I know son, but we are here to help you now.
 You are only human Harry.
 We all have weaknesses we do not wish to show others, but sometimes we must, it's how we grow stronger as individuals and as a family.
 Sometimes it is a very good thing to cry, get angry and especially to love.
 Never be ashamed of showing your emotions even when they sometimes seem to overwhelm you."

 "What's going to happen here then?" he asked wiping the tears from his face with the sleeve of his robe.

 "Well Harry, we are going to train you to use the powers that have been bestowed upon you."

 "What powers?
 I barely can keep up in classes and…."

 "SSShh, let me explain, this may take a while, so why don't we eat while we're talking hmmm?"